 In Ha Tinh Province, Vietnam, children with impairments are often denied educational opportunities if their families are economically disadvantaged.
-Through the Anh Dao Special Education Center, MC supports educational courses for children with autism and training courses for their parents, with the aim of improving the educational environment and raising their standard of living.
+Through the Anh Dao Special Education Center, MC supports educational courses for children with autism and training courses for their parents aimed at raising their standard of living.